deltastateonline/noraktech.tickets/Readme.md

 ```bash
 F:\webdocs\noraktech.tickets>c:\sqlite\sqlite3.exe recievedemails.db
 ```
-Copy and paste the content of `recieved.ddl` into the console.
+Copy and paste the content of `recieved.sqlite.ddl` into the console.
 Install the following extension for chrome Sqlite Manager 0.2.7

+### Or

+Create a mysql table using content of `recieved.mysql.ddl`

+Update `config.inc` file to `config.php` with configuration details.

 ### Install composer dependency